 - Automotive Pressure Pulse Sensor (PPS);- Intake manifold sensor.

 Note: Pressure Pulse Sensor is suitable for measuring pressure fluctuations in gas only!
 It is not suitable for measuring fluid pressure fluctuations!

 Some of the advantages of the Pressure Pulse Sensor are:

-- Locate cylinder problems thru the exhaust pulses; - Detect valve leakage, cylinder compression;
+- Fast and easy connection;- Locate cylinder problems thru the exhaust pulses; - Detect valve leakage, cylinder compression;- Find injector problems.

 Note: Pressure Pulse Sensor (PPS) doesn’t measure the static pressure.
 It can be used only to display the pressure changes.
 It’s a transducer that converts changes in the gas pressure to an electrical signal.

 In internal combustion engines during normal operation, pulsating pressure waves are generated in various car systems.
 All engines produce such waves and their shape can be predicted.
 Any change in the shape or asymmetry of these pulses, indicate an engine problem.

 The Pressure Pulse Sensor is unique because it looks at pulses in engine airflow, allowing you to display “engine pulse” on standard oscilloscope.
 Engine analyzers tell us what the ignition system or sensors are doing, but it is difficult to see what actually happens in the engine without intrusive tests.
 With the Pressure Pulse Sensor it is possible to see what is dynamically occurring in your engine.